 Learn How To Make Money Online

-Saving your for travel is indeed important.
-But if you can invest in yourself, and learn how to make money online, there’s no stopping you from being on the road indefinitely.
-For long term, full time travelling, you need a source of income, and as I know it, internet can give you that.
+Saving your money for travel is indeed important.
+But if you can invest in yourself and learn how to make money online, there’s no stopping you from being on the road indefinitely.

 For long-term full-time travelling, you need a source of income, and as I know it, the internet can give you heaps of it.

 Is it writing or photography or digital marketing?
 Find out where your interest lies, identify your skills and put them to use.
 If you’re a writer, start a blog.
 If you don’t want to start a blog, become a freelancer.
 If you’re a photographer, start selling photos on stock photography websites.
 Make youtube videos, if filmmaking interests you.